tkrabel/tobias.krabel/docs/principles/life.md

 [[toc]]

 ## Healthy habits

 Here is a list of healthy habits that ultimately apply to all domains in life, but become particularly important when running a startup.
 I hope this list will help others too.

+### Morning Ritual

+A morning ritual helps us stay motivated achieving our goals and make good decisions for the day.

+#### Transcendental meditation

+Do it every morning, for as long as you want (I prefer 10 - 20 minutes).
+It consists of four steps

+1. Find a comfortable place
+2. Take a relaxed position (but sit upright; don't leaagainst something; this prevents you from falling asleep)
+3. Close your eyes and focus on your breathe
+4. During the meditation, repeat a sound that has no association with anything for you (like "EM", "OM", "SHI", "CHI", etc.; otherwise, you will start mind-wandering from the sound.
+If you're interested, try to use a word like "ship" and observe your thoughts go bananas).
+A "meaningless" sound will shut your thoughts.

+#### Morning Pages

+Sit down, take pen and paper or your laptop and write down *whatever* comes into your mind (Persist your stream of thought).
+I usually stop when I reach 1 - 3 pages.

+**Benefit**: This exercise is truly!
+When putting your unfiltered thoughts on paper, you get a clearer picture of what's important for you in life.
+Also, you reflect and reduce your sorrows (simply by expressing them).

+#### Questions for the morning

+**Approach**: Take 5 minuntes to reflect on these questions in the morning.
+Pick as many questions as you want.

+- How can I make today great?
+How can I do good today?
+- What am I *thankful* for?
+- What *matters* most today?
+- Meta question: Which morning habits set me up for success?

+**Benefit**: The investment of time in reflecting on these questions reminds you of your goals.
+Reviewing our priorities and schedule will return exponential dividends throughout the day.
+You will be calmer, more focused, and better able to balance the urgent needs of the day and your longer-term commitments and goals.

-### Prioritizing time
+#### Prioritizing time

 Spent time with prioratization.

 - **Benefit**: It helps reduce stress by staying focused on what's important.
 - **Approach**: Do a lightweight prioritazion session at the beginning of each day, week, and month.
 Consistency is key.
-When prioritizing, remember that the point of all work is ultimately to **help other people** (i.e. customers or team members in most cases).
+When prioritizing, remember that the point of all work is ultimately to **help other people** (e.g. friends, family, customers or team members).
 Framing your goals from this perspective helps you reconnect with a sense of purpose.
+- **Important**: keep a time slot for yourself.

 ### Reduce fear by connecting